 My tolerated foods can be something of a moving target: I have discovered a few new food allergies over time, and also I will sometimes notice build-up reactions to foods that are ever-so-slightly corny and have to cut them.
 So rather than cooking entire recipes to preserve, I tend to try to store single ingredients without spices as much as possible.
-This helps cut down on the possibility of having to feed 20 pints of chicken stock to my non-allergic boyfriend just because I’m no longer tolerating a spice in it.
+This helps cut down on the possibility of having to feed 20 pints of chicken stock to my non-allergic spouse just because I’m no longer tolerating a spice in it.
 Instead I cook the chicken down without even salt and add spices later.

 Don’t know what’s in season in your area when?
 Here’s one way to find out.
 There may be better charts out there for your area, but that has all the states in the US pretty well covered.